Hamdy410/A-Student-Portal/README.md

 ## Overview
 This project has been dedicated as the final project for the famous Computer Science course: __*CS50x: Introduction to Computer Science*__.

 This student portal is a web-based project that aims to facilitate the communication between students, faculty staff members and the system admins.
-By integrating HTML, CSS and Javascript as a front-end and python with its Flask frameword for the back-end.
+By integrating HTML, CSS and Javascript as a front-end and python with its Flask framework for the back-end.

 ## Features
 1. __Admin Pages__:
-   * Registeration of new students
+   * Registration of new students
    * Regulating the *Media Section* and allows adding or deleting posts
    * Send alerts to all users.
-However, recieve alerts only from other members
+However, receive alerts only from other members

 2. __Master Admin Control Unit Pages__:
    * Registration of new admins as well as new faculty staff members